Telecommunications in Bangladesh: Broadband Internet access

-International
+Satellite

-There are 6 satellite Earth stations.
-Talimabad, Betbunia are two of them.
-Some info shows that the number is now 7.
-Bangladesh has sent its first ever satellite Bangabandhu-1 into space on May 11, 2018.
+There are six satellite Earth stations, including Talimabad, and Betbunia.
+Bangladesh sent its first satellite, Bangabandhu-1, into space on May 11, 2018.

 Submarine cables

 Bangladesh is connected to SEA-ME-WE 4 or SMW-4 (South-East Asia – Middle East – Western Europe 4) and SEA-ME-WE 5 submarine cable systems.
 The landing site of the SMW-4 Bangladesh branch is located in Cox's Bazar and the landing site of the SMW-5 Bangladesh branch is located in Kuakata.
-The two submarine cables provide the country with redundancy to support uninterrupted internet and long-distance communications and also with a huge bandwidth.
+The two submarine cables provide the country with redundancy to support uninterrupted Internet and long-distance communications and also with a huge bandwidth.
 Bangladesh Submarine Cable Company Limited is the only submarine cable operator in Bangladesh.